zodac/folding-stats/README.md

 #### LARS Hardware Update

 We currently only support GPUs as hardware in the system, so we only retrieve the GPU data from LARS.
-CPU support may be introduced in future, but if a CPU is needed, it can be manually added using the UI.
+CPU support may be introduced in the future, but if a CPU is needed, it can be manually added using the UI.

 ### Adding Teams